nosco/multi-cluster/README.md

 As soon as the module has shown it's worth and stability on a live system, it will be marked as version >= 1.0.0.

-### Until then

-Feel free to play around with it, learn from it.
+Until then: Feel free to play around with it, learn from it.

-But be warned if you used this on a live system - it hasn't been properly tested yet!

 ### To install